OfficeDev/office-js-docs-pr.pt-br/docs/overview/learning-path-transition.md

 ## <a name="step-4-understand-the-javascript-library"></a>Etapa 4: Entenda a biblioteca JavaScript

-Obtenha uma visão geral da biblioteca JavaScript do Office com este tutorial do treinamento do Microsoft Learn: Entenda [as APIs JavaScript do Office](/training/modules/intro-office-add-ins/3-apis).
+Obtenha a imagem geral da biblioteca JavaScript do Office com este tutorial do treinamento do Microsoft Learn: [entenda as APIs JavaScript do Office](/training/modules/intro-office-add-ins/3-apis).

 Em seguida, explore as APIs do Office JavaScript com a [ferramenta Script Lab](explore-with-script-lab.md) – uma área restrita para executar e explorar as APIs.